Getting rid of the guilt… do not throw out orange and lemon rinds!

 I always felt a bit guilty throwing out the rinds of oranges and lemons after juicing.
 So now when I know that I will be juicing lots of oranges and lemons, I make plans to recycle the citrus rinds instead of throwing them into the rubbish (at least the bin smelt nice), it just seemed such a waste of so much scent and flavour.

-One of my favourite ways of recycling citrus rinds is to dry them.
+One of my favourite ways of recycling citrus rinds is to dry them or make candied orange peel.
 It’s a simple process and much more rewarding than having a rubbish bin that smells nice!
 Always choose citrus fruit that feels firm and free from any blemishes.

 I always wash the citrus fruit in hot water and gently scrub with a vegetable brush, this helps to remove the wax coating.
-Organic citrus fruit usual does not have this wax coating.
+Organic citrus fruit don’t always have this wax coating.

 Removing the rind

 When removing the rind of citrus fruit I use my swivel vegetable peeler ( y-shaped ) for the task, resulting in thin parings of citrus rind with none of the bitter pith.
-Avoid using a knife as it is harder to get the same results.
+Avoid using a knife, it’s harder to get the same results.

-Before juicing the citrus fruit, I pare the rind using the swivel vegetable peeler.
-I have a small dehydrator (not a necessity) which I use for drying my citrus rinds, but you can use the oven.
+Before juicing the citrus fruit, pare the rind using the swivel vegetable peeler.
+I have a small dehydrator (not a necessity) which I use for drying citrus rinds, but you can use an oven.

 Take the prepared citrus rind and lay skin side down in a single layer on a baking tray.
-Place the tray into the oven and turn the temperature to its lowest setting possible.
+Place the tray into the oven and turn the temperature to its lowest setting.
 Drying the citrus rinds can take anywhere between one and two hours, depending on how low the temperature of your oven can go.
-Aim for about 50C/122F heat setting or lower by propping the oven door open with a wooden spoon.
-Once the citrus rinds feel dry and crisp to touch they are done.
+Aim for about 50C/122F setting or lower by propping the oven door open with a wooden spoon.
+Once the citrus rinds feel dry and crisp to touch, they are done.